 Visitors who walk past BMW’s exhibit encounter a huge sign declaring that transition and a promise of 25 electrified models by 2025.
 The company’s most recent entry, the plug-in hybrid i8 Roadster sports car, sits underneath, its burnt-orange butterfly-wing doors and aggressive styling attracting wide-eyed viewers.

 BMW’s Mini brand will produce an electric in 2019, and the company reportedly is considering making its entire Mini lineup pure electric.

 Stroll down the aisle to Mercedes-Benz and you’ll encounter a row of “new energy” cars: the plug-in hybrid GLE-550e and C-Class C350e, and the GLC F-Cell, which employs a hydrogen fuel cell, not the usual battery, to generate electricity.
 The brand plans to offer electrified versions of every car in its lineup by 2022.

 The Volkswagen exhibit is a must-see for the e-curious.
-Three all-electric concept vehicles under the “I.D.” brand name are on prominent display, each one looking bright and cheerful and cartoon-cute.
-They include a hatchback, a crossover and a modern take on the classic VW Bus, the ID Buzz.
+Three all-electric concept vehicles under the I.D. brand name are on prominent display, each one looking bright and cheerful and cartoon-cute.
+There is a hatchback, a crossover and a modern take on the classic VW Bus, the I.D.
+Buzz.